 Make this delicious restaurant-style Hibachi Fried Rice (Japanese Style Fried Rice) for a quick Asian-inspired meal.
 Serve it with Hibachi chicken and Yum Yum sauce and get transported to a Japanese Steakhouse.

-The Japanese word Hibachi means “fire bowl”.
-It is also called Teppanyaki style cooking.
-Traditionally, this style of cooking refers to an open-top ceramic bowl that contains burning charcoal that is used for heating purposes.
+The Japanese word Hibachi means “fire bowl.”
+It is also called Teppanyaki-style cooking.
+Traditionally, this cooking style refers to an open-top ceramic bowl containing burning charcoal used for heating purposes.

 When made at home, this fried rice comes together in no time and at a fraction of the cost.
-It tastes just like the fried rice at a Hibachi restaurant and requires some very basic ingredients which are mostly available in the pantry.
+It tastes just like the fried rice at a Hibachi restaurant and requires some essential ingredients primarily available in the pantry.

 Serve it for a quick weekday meal or pack it for school or office lunchboxes.

 Rice – Use leftover cooked and cooled white rice to make this recipe.
-If you do not have leftover rice and want to make it with fresh rice, cook the rice and cool it down completely to room temperature before using it.
+If you do not have leftover rice and want to make it with freshly cooked rice, cook it and cool it down to room temperature before using it.

-You can use Jasmine rice, Calrose rice, Basmati rice, or any other white rice of your choice.
+You can use Jasmine rice, Calrose rice, Basmati rice, or any other white rice you choose.

-Cooling the rice is important otherwise the final dish will turn out mushy.
+Cooling the rice is essential otherwise, the final dish will turn out mushy.

 To make the cooling process faster, spread the cooked rice on a baking tray and cover the tray with a cling wrap.
 Then refrigerate for 20 minutes or freeze for 10 minutes.